Skip to content

 Overload loss > 3% inverter strongly undersized, prevents the simulation.

-In practice these criteria lead to Pnom Ratio of the order of 1.25 to 1.3 for most well-oriented systems (Pnom ratio > 2 for façades!).
-This ratio may become much higher when the inverter's nominal power can be increased up to a value PMax at low temperatures.
+In practice, these criteria result in Pnom ratios of around 1.25 to 1.3 for most well-oriented systems (Pnom ratio > 2 for façades!).
+This ratio can become much higher when the inverter's nominal power can be increased to a value PMax at low temperatures.

-For increasing the PNom ratio above the default value, you should modify the overload limit in the project's settings.
+To increase the PNom ratio above the default value, modify the overload limit in the project settings.

-For an economical optimization, the final overpower losses are to be put in balance with the price difference with an inverter of higher power.
-These considerations often lead to significantly undersized inverters with respect to the manufacturer's recommendations.
+For economical optimization, final overload losses must be balanced against the price difference of a higher-power inverter.
+These considerations often lead to significantly undersized inverters compared to manufacturer recommendations.

-Nowadays many big installations are subject to an Injection Power Limitation required by the grid manager.
-This leads many PV designers to define highly oversized PV arrays, which means a much higher energy yield at the price of a resonable energy loss due to the power limitation.
+Today, many large installations are subject to Injection Power Limitation required by the grid manager.
+This leads many PV designers to define highly oversized PV arrays, which means significantly higher energy yield at the cost of reasonable energy loss due to power limitation.

-Please note that the detailed simulation results (Overload loss) may be significantly different from this sizing value (they show usually lower losses).
-This is because the elaboration of the histogram for this rough sizing tool doesn't take all the system losses into account.
-And the pre-simulation cannot account for the enhanced inverter nominal power depending on the temperature.
+Note that detailed simulation results (overload loss) may be significantly different from this sizing value (they typically show lower losses).
+This is because the histogram elaboration for this rough sizing tool does not account for all system losses.
+Additionally, the pre-simulation cannot account for the enhanced inverter nominal power at different temperatures.

-The reference result will of course be the result of the detailed hourly simulation.
+The reference result is, of course, the detailed simulation result.